johannaanden/FizzBuzz_JavaScript/README.md

 # Run the program
 To run my FizzBuzz program, visit https://johannaanden.github.io/FizzBuzz_JavaScript/

+#### Instructions
-#### Fill in a number in the green circle
+1. Fill in a number in the green circle
-1. Click on the Magic button
+2. Click on the Magic button
-2. You will now recive you result
+3. You will now recive you result
-3. Do you wanna try again?
+4. Do you wanna try again?
 Just repeat step 1-3!

 # Question from the course material